My current research interests fall into a small handful of (partially interrelated) projects.

-Category theory in the philosophy of science
+Category theory and the structure of scientific theories

 Dressed Interacting Ground States (DIGS)

-Although most of my recent work has been on foundational topics in space-time physics, I have continued to work on some of the features exhibited by a class of five-level atomic systems I invented in collaboration with Chris Search at Stevens Institute of Technology.
+Although most of my recent work has been on foundational topics in classical physics, I have continued to work on some of the features exhibited by a class of five-level atomic systems I invented in collaboration with Chris Search at Stevens Institute of Technology.
 These systems, which we dubbed Dressed Interacting Ground State (DIGS) systems, consist of an excited state along with two pairs of ground states, and .
 Transitions within the pairs are driven by rf/microwave control fields while transitions between the pairs are assumed to be forbidden; the excited state is strongly coupled to by a resonant control laser.
 We have principally been interested in the optical response of the atom as measured by a weak probe field near resonance with the transition.
 The system might be implemented in, for instance, cold atoms.

-More recently, Chris and I, in collaboration with Steven Sagona-Stophel, have been studying the refractive properties of the system.
-We have shown that the DIGS system exhibits regions of both coherently enhanced () and suppressed () index of refraction, with vanishing absorption.
+Our work on this system concerned its dispersive and refractive properties.
+My collaborators and I were able to show that under certain realistic parameter choices, one finds a wide frequency band of fully controllable dispersion and vanishing absorption.
+In fact, one can control the sign and magnitude of the dispersion by changing the relative populations of the ground states and , with maximum normal dispersion comparable to that exhibited by electromagnetically induced transparency and with maximum anomalous dispersion of the same order of magnitude.
+We have also shown that the system exhibits regions of both coherently enhanced () and suppressed () index of refraction, with vanishing absorption.
 In fact, by varying the detuning of the rf field driving the transition, one can create a broad frequency window in which the absorption is everywhere zero and the index of refraction is sustained at a constant value that is substantially larger or smaller than 1, which means one can exhibit large refraction in either direction without pulse reshaping for pulses with appropriate bandwidth.
 We have also shown that one can produce frequency bands where both the index of refraction is less than 1, and the dispersion is anomalous, leading to simultaneously superluminal group and phase velocities.